danielabar/meblog/src/markdown/ruby-configurable-retry.md

 3. The operation times out.
 4. The retry limit is reached without success.

+## Yield Explanation

+Is this needed or to be assumed that reader knows this?

+In Ruby, the yield keyword is used within a method to transfer control to a block of code that was passed as an argument to that method.
+It allows the method to execute the block at a specific point, injecting the necessary data or context into the block for processing.

+When a method encounters a yield statement, it pauses its execution and executes the block of code that was passed in, passing any specified arguments.
+The block can perform operations using the provided data and may return a value back to the method if needed.
+After the block completes its execution, the method continues executing from where it left off.

+The yield keyword is commonly used to implement iterators or to execute custom code within a predefined method.
+It allows for greater flexibility and customization by enabling users of the method to define their own behavior through blocks of code that can be executed within the method's context.

 ## TODO

 * Explain simple Ruby project setup (no Rails!), show tree dir with boot.rb loading the files
-* WIP: Introduce built-in `retry`
-* WIP: Write a simpler `with_retries` that hard-codes the options and does not support `Timeout` to introduce the concept, then introduce ActiveSupport `extract_options!` to support the `limit` option and list of exceptions, and lastly add the `timeout_in` option.
+* WIP: Write a simpler `with_retries` that hard-codes the options and does not support `Timeout` to introduce the concept
+* Then introduce ActiveSupport `extract_options!` to support the `limit` option and list of exceptions, and lastly add the `timeout_in` option.
 * Subsection organization
 * Figure out testing.
 * Link to demo repo on Github.